Denotational semantics for guarded dependent type theory: Introduction

 We consider \emph{covariant} presheaves on $\TimeCat$, i.e., the category of functors $\TimeCat \to \sets$.
 In this category there is an object of clocks given by $ \Cl(\FSA,\delta) = \FSA$, which we use to model clock variables.
 Clock quantification is modelled as a dependent product over $\Cl$.
 With this interpretation, for a type $A$ in which $\kappa$ does not appear free, the type $\forall\kappa .
 A$ is modelled as a simple function type $\Cl\to A$.
-The clock irrelevance axiom mentioned above, then states that the map $A \to (\Cl\to A)$ mapping an element $x$ in $A$ to the constant map to $x$ is an isomorphism.
-Of course this does not hold for all presheaves $A$, and so we must show that this holds for the interpretation of any type.
+The clock irrelevance axiom mentioned above then states that the map $A \to (\Cl\to A)$ mapping an element $x$ in $A$ to the constant map to $x$ is an isomorphism.
+Of course, this does not hold for all presheaves $A$, and so we must show that this holds for the interpretation of any type.
 Note that it does not hold for $A = \Cl$, and so, although $\forall\kappa .
 A$ is modelled as a dependent product over the presheaf of clocks, there is no type of clocks in the type theory.
-This is similar to the status of the interval in cubical type theory~\citep{Cubical}, which is not itself a type, but still the set of types is closed under dependent products over the interval (these are path types).
+This is similar to the status of the interval in cubical type theory~\cite{Cubical}, which is not itself a type, but still the set of types is closed under dependent products over the interval (these are path types).

 For dependent types the condition becomes a unique lifting property.
-Recall that a type $A$ depending on a context $\Gamma$ is modelled as a context projection map $p : A \to \Gamma$.
-These must satisfy the condition that for all $Y$, and for all commutative squares as in the outer square below (where $\pi_Y$ is the projection), there exists a unique $h$ such that the two triangles commute.
+In a presheaf model of type theory a type depending on a context is modelled as a family $A$ over a presheaf $\Gamma$.
+To this can be associated a projection $\p : \compr\Gamma A \to \Gamma$ corresponding to syntactic projection between contexts.
+This must satisfy the condition that for all $Y$, and for all commutative squares as in the outer square below (where $\pi_Y$ is the projection), there exists a unique $h$ such that the two triangles commute.

-This condition is similar to the notion of fibration used in models of homotopy theoretic models of type theory~\citep{awodey2009homotopy,Simplicial:model} and cubical type theory~\citep{BezemCH13}, and is proved by induction on the structure of types.
-We say that such a map $p$ is \emph{orthogonal} to $\Cl$.
+We say that such a map $p$ is \emph{internally right orthogonal} to $\Cl$.
+This condition is similar to the notion of fibration used in models of homotopy theoretic models of type theory~\cite{awodey2009homotopy,Simplicial:model} and cubical type theory~\cite{BezemCH13}, except that here the liftings are unique.
+This means that it can be considered a property that must be proved for each type, rather than structure that is part of the interpretation of a type.